Yale-BIM/f21-assignments/assignment-4/README.md

     $ roslaunch realsense2_camera rs_camera.launch align_depth:=true # check that you can run the camera driver from ROS and visualize the images, e.g., using rqt_image_view
     ```

+    > NOTE: If you've already setup the realsense2_camera package in your repository because you completed the CPSC-559 extra questions for Assignment 3, then you don't need to set it up again.
+You should already be able to launch the rs_camera.launch script after sourcing your workspace setup.bash.

 ### Questions / Tasks

 - **V-1.** Change the hue arguments of the filter_colored_target.launch so that your code